Mind-Benders/blog-content/post/Blogs/november_2022/index.md

 Researchers train machine learning models using vast datasets of video clips that show humans performing actions.
 Using these videos might also violate copyright or data protection laws.

-So, Researchers come up with a solution instead of using realistic datasets they are turning to use synthetic datasets.
+So, researchers have come up with a solution instead of using realistic datasets they are turning to use synthetic datasets.
 These are made by a computer that uses 3D models of scenes, objects, and humans to quickly produce many varying clips of specific actions and this type of data does not violate copyright.

 To test whether the synthetic data works as good as real data researchers used 150,000 synthetic datasets that captured a wide range of human actions to train machine-learning models.
 The researchers found that the synthetically trained models performed even better than models trained on real data for videos that have fewer background objects.